 In the previous piece I discussed the personal impact of seeing the image of Venerable Quang Duc on fire.
 Profound as that was – establishing my idea of monks as formidable, righteous, worthy of great respect, and definitely onto something – it was only an underlying condition that subliminally prepped my way into Buddhism.
 It wasn’t a direct cause, since I didn’t just drop everything and hie me to a monastery on the strength of that.
 Why would I?

 Progress seemed to be working – things were getting visibly better.
 They didn’t want old beliefs and superstitions.
-Actively rejected them perhaps – since they associated “oldthink” with many of the miseries from which humanity was struggling, apparently successfully, to redeem itself in the later 20th century.
-For those in need of transcendent experience, we had the arts.
+Actively rejected them perhaps – associating “oldthink” with many of the miseries from which humanity was struggling, apparently successfully, to redeem itself in the later 20th century.
+For anyone in need of transcendent experience, we had the arts.
 What need for spiritual comforts or hope of a better afterlife?

 As I grew older and began to think more for myself, I still saw no reason to bring religion to the table.
 The material world seemed more than enough.
 It was very kind to me, in fact.
 With no particular plan, I stumbled into a career in music.
 It was the early 1990s – an exciting time for music, after the cultural desert of the 80s, when everything seemed tidy, bland and businesslike.
 Pop-stars dressed like bankers (or like bankers playing squash – two options there) and it seemed like the world belonged to Phil Collins.
 But now the strange, the difficult, the dirty, and the creative – all began to flourish again, across all genres.